uptonking/note4yaoo/lib-collab-common-examples-editing-whiteboard-anno.md

 - https://github.com/slashbaseide/slashbase
   - Slashbase is an open-source minimal collaborative IDE for your databases in browser.
   - It's written in Golang and Nextjs React Framework and runs as a single binary.
+  - Connect to your database, browse data, run a bunch of queries or share queries within your team, right from your browser.
+  - Works with two types of databases: PostgreSQL and MongoDB.

 - https://github.com/mathematicalthinking/vmt
   - Collaborative workspaces for exploring the world of math